newswim/resume/README.md

 Timeframe approx. Aug 14' - Dec 14'
 website -- http://www.dallasleipzigvalve.org

-*Description*: To build a native-feeling application, downloaded through Google Play and iStore, running natively w/ Cordova/PhoneGap.
+*Description*: Build a native-feeling application, download through Google Play and iStore, and run natively with Cordova/PhoneGap.

 Main features:
 - Admin panel for adding talks, speakers, panels, as well as altering notices to a client-side route.